oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 Remove Shared Disk

-*   The shared raw disk can only be removed once it is either not activated in all the VMs which is attached to, or VMs are all shut down (or any combination of the two).
+*   The shared raw disk can only be removed once it is either inactivate in all the VMs which is attached to, or VMs are all shut down (or any combination of the two).

 Copy Shared Disk

-*   The shared raw disk can only be copied once it is either not activated in all the VMs which is attached to, or VMs are all shut down (or any combination of the two).
+*   The shared raw disk can only be copied once it is either inactivate in all the VMs which is attached to, or VMs are all shut down (or any combination of the two).

 Templates